-Similar to the 2020 OH Health Technology assessment for liquid biopsy to detect EGFR T790M mutations, we sourced the probability of pneumothorax from Ayyappan et al.213 The study authors conducted a retrospective chart review of 107 fine-needle lung tissue biopsy.
-The authors report that 30 of the 107 biopsies resulted in pneumothorax.
-Nine of the 30 pneumothorax cases required a chest tube for drainage.
-We assumed that these values were binomially distributed for a probability of a tissue biopsy resulting in a pneumothorax of 28.0% (95% CI, 19.6%; 36.4%) and the probability that a pneumothorax required drainage of 30.0% (95% CI, 13.3%; 46.7%).
+As in the 2020 health technology assessment of liquid biopsy testing to detect EGFR T790M mutations by Ontario Health (Quality),68 we sourced the probability of pneumothorax after undergoing tissue testing from Ayyappan et al.211 The authors conducted a retrospective chart review of 107 patients who underwent fine-needle lung tissue biopsy and reported that 30 biopsies resulted in pneumothorax, 9 of which required a chest tube for drainage.
+We assumed that these values were binomially distributed, resulting in an estimated probability of tissue testing resulting in pneumothorax of 28.0% (95% CI, 19.6%; 36.4%) and of pneumothorax requiring drainage of 30.0% (95% CI, 13.3%; 46.7%).